Pick any blog on personal evangelism, and one will encounter a conversation over different gospel presentations.

 Condensed Gospel Presentations

-One of the most popular forms (see our series on evangelism scripts) to explain the gospel is the Law and Gospel script by the Way of the Master folks.
+One of the most popular forms (see our series on evangelism scripts) to explain the gospel is the Law and Gospel script.

 I like the theology of the Law and Gospel presentation.